Skip to main content

 The CLMM SDK exposes a single main class:

 • MarketThree — Loads market state and provides all trading, liquidity, and read operations.
-Includes wrapper methods for buying/selling PT and YT, providing and withdrawing liquidity, and querying positions and fees.
+Includes wrapper methods for buying and selling PT and YT, providing and withdrawing liquidity, and querying positions and fees.

 Getting Started